Learning Leadership Portfolio

 The Problem

-Management expectations varied significantly across departments.
-What it meant to be a "good manager" across the organization depended on who your skip-level was.
-Employees experienced wildly inconsistent leadership — some had clarity, support, and feedback; others had none.
-There was no shared standard, no common vocabulary, and no framework to develop against.
+What it meant to be a good manager depended entirely on who your skip-level was.
+Some employees had clarity, support, and regular feedback.
+Others had none.
+There was no shared standard and no common vocabulary to develop against.

-I started by asking leaders and employees the same question from different angles: what does good management actually look like here, and where does it break down?
-The data pointed to three consistent gaps — clarity of expectations, follow-through on feedback, and the ability to guide people through change.
+I asked leaders and employees the same question from different angles: where does management actually break down here?
+Three gaps kept surfacing — clarity of expectations, follow-through on feedback, and guiding people through change.

-From there, I benchmarked against external research and synthesized what the organization needed into a three-tier competency model.
-Each tier builds on the one below it: before you can manage your team, you have to manage yourself.
-Before you can manage the business, you have to manage your team.
-The model became the foundation for a 28-slide manager training program — "Leading at [Company]" — built with a central organizing phrase: Clear.
+From there I synthesized the data into a three-tier competency model.
+Each tier builds on the one below: manage yourself before your team, manage your team before the business.
+That model became the foundation for "Leading at [Organization]" — a 28-slide program built around one phrase: Clear.
 Owned.
 Followed Through.

 Design Rationale